guloff/gameoflife/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Enjoy experimenting with this simulation of Conway's Game of Life!